Emile Smith Rowe: International career

 Smith Rowe has been capped by England at U16, U17, U18 and U19 level whilst progressing through the ranks at Arsenal's academy.
 In April 2017, Smith Rowe was included in the squad for the 2017 UEFA European Under-17 Championship.
-He came off the bench in the semi-final against Turkey but did not play in the final as England were defeated on penalties by Spain.
+He came off the bench in the semi-final match against Turkey but did not play in the final as England were defeated on penalties by Spain.
 In October, he was part of the squad that won the U-17 World Cup.
-He scored in the group stage against Iraq and provided an assist for Rhian Brewster to score against Brazil in the semi-final.
+He scored in the group stage against Iraq and provided an assist for Rhian Brewster to score against Brazil in the semi-finals.

 In October 2018, Smith Rowe scored for the England under-19 team against Portugal.
 On 14 November 2019, Smith Rowe made a goalscoring debut for the England under-20 team during a 4–0 win away to Portugal in the Under 20 Elite League.
 On 15 March 2021, Smith Rowe received his first England U21 call up as part of the Young Lions squad for the 2021 UEFA European Under-21 Championship.
 He made his debut in the opening game of the tournament, a 1–0 loss to Switzerland on 25 March.

 Smith Rowe received his first call up to the England senior team in November 2021 for the 2022 FIFA World Cup qualification matches against Albania and San Marino.
-He made his debut as a 77th minute substitute for Raheem Sterling in the 5–0 victory over Albania.
+He made his debut as a 77th-minute substitute for Raheem Sterling in the 5–0 victory over Albania.
 Smith Rowe scored his first international goal in the 58th minute of England's 10–0 away win against San Marino on 15 November 2021.

+On 14 June 2023, Smith Rowe was included in the England U21 squad for the 2023 UEFA European Under-21 Championship.
+England emerged as champions with their 1–0 victory over Spain U21s in the final where he was named as a starter.

 Style of play

 Arsenal's former head of academy recruitment, Steve Morrow, described Smith Rowe to be "very direct, always looked forward, had a lovely touch, very clever in possession.
 He is always full of energy and work rate, and come alive on the ball."
+In his weekly Team of the Week column, Garth Crooks said "this boy is a Rolls Royce of a midfielder.
+I'm surprised he doesn't work in the fashion industry as this boy can thread the ball through the eye of a needle".
 Mark Hudson, the former first-team coach at Huddersfield Town, was also impressed by Smith Rowe, "He drifts past people.
 He does not look quick but he is and it is with the ball which is brilliant.
 He naturally glides across the ground and he takes the ball in his stride.
 He has good vision and a good understanding of the game."